 In music, we define a key as the “tonal center” of a piece of music.
 The melody and harmony will revolve around this tonal center, which is simply a single note.
 This single note is also given the name of the tonic, and is given the scale degree designation “I”.

 Each key will have its unique pattern of sharps and flats.
 However, if you examine the distances (known as “intervals”) between the notes of, say, every major scale and compare them, you will see that the interval pattern is exactly the same in all major scales (this holds true for minor scales as well, though they will have a different pattern from major).
+Regardless of key signatures, these patterns hold true and will yield the diatonic notes of the key.

-→Learn more about intervals.
+→ Learn more about intervals.

 Build Your Own Perfection: